 HPIV-2 accounts for 60% of all infections that develop in children younger than 5 years, with a peak incidence between ages 1 and 2 years.
 Young infants (< 6 months) are particularly vulnerable to infection with HPIV-3.
 Unlike other HPIV infections, 40% of HPIV-3 infections occur in the first year of life.

 HPIVs have no predilection for either sex or for any race.
+However, a recent study has shown that HPIVs were more commonly isolated from male patients than females.

 Approximately 41,000 individuals are admitted to the hospital for parainfluenza virus infections each year.
 Precautions are necessary within hospitals to prevent further spread.
 Only 1-5% of patients admitted to the hospital need artificial airway support.